Harriet Siddons: Life

 She was born Harriet Murray, the daughter of actor Charles Murray and his second wife Ann Murray born at Norwich, Norfolk on 16 April 1783.

 As a young child she appeared at Bath as Prince Arthur on 1 July 1793.
 Her first London appearance was at Covent Garden Theatre as Perdita in The Winter's Tale, 12 May 1798.
 It was at Covent Garden in 1801 that she and Henry Siddons first appeared on stage together.
 They married the following year.
 The two remained at the theatre until the summer of 1805, when they joined the Drury Lane Theatre Company together.
 She left it with him in 1809.
 At Covent Garden she played a range of parts, such as Rosalind, Viola, Lady Townly, Lucy Ashton, Desdemona, Beatrice, Portia, Lady Teazle, and Miss Hardcastle.
 At Drury Lane on 24 September 1805 she was Juliet to Robert William Elliston's Romeo.

 After moving to Edinburgh in 1809 with Henry, to take over the Theatre Royal at the east end of Princes Street she helped her husband in his managerial work, and also appeared alongside him on stage.
 Her first Edinburgh role was on 9 November 1809 in the play "The Honey Moon" in which she played Juliana.

 Together they first lived at 3 Maitland Street then at 3 Forth Street.

 In 1814 the Drury Lane management made her a tempting offer to play leading female parts to Edmund Kean, but she declined.
 When Henry Siddons died in 1815 the affairs of the Edinburgh Theatre were in a bad state, but, with her brother William Henry Murray, she continued to steer clear of all difficulties, and eventually was able to retire at the end of her 21 years' lease of the theatre.
-The turning point in the fortunes of the house had been the production on 15 February 1819 of Rob Roy, in which Charles Mackay made a hit as the Bailie.
+The turning point in the fortunes of the house had been the production on 15 February 1819 of Isaac Pocock's Rob Roy, in which Charles Mackay made a hit in the role of Bailie Nicol Jarvie.
 When the same piece was played by royal command before George IV, on the occasion of his visit to Scotland, Siddons played, for that night only, the part of Diana Vernon.

 Due to English-Scottish tensions and post-Jacobite feelings, the promotion of Scots-based stories had to be placed in the past and labelled as fictions to disguise their anti-English stance and Sir Walter Scott wrote many pieces especially for the theatre.
 Scott was a close friend to Harriet.